microsoft/windows-dev-center-vsts-extension/docs/setup.md

 ## Prerequisites

+1. Determine which major version of the extension you should use.
+If you are Microsoft FTE using Azure DevOps pipeline within Microsoft please use v3.
+If you are outside of Microsoft please use v0.

-1. You must have an Azure Active Directory, and you must have [global administrator permission](https://azure.microsoft.com/en-us/documentation/articles/active-directory-assign-admin-roles/) for the directory.
+2. You must have an Azure Active Directory, and you must have [global administrator permission](https://azure.microsoft.com/en-us/documentation/articles/active-directory-assign-admin-roles/) for the directory.
 You can create a new Azure AD [from Dev Center](https://docs.microsoft.com/en-us/windows/uwp/publish/associate-azure-ad-with-dev-center#create-a-brand-new-azure-ad-to-associate-with-your-partner-center-account).
 If you already use Office 365 or other business services from Microsoft, you already have an AAD.
 Otherwise, you can [create a new AAD in Partner Center](https://msdn.microsoft.com/windows/uwp/publish/manage-account-users) for no additional charge.

-2. You must [associate your AAD with your Partner Center account](https://learn.microsoft.com/en-us/windows/apps/publish/partner-center/associate-existing-azure-ad-tenant-with-partner-center-account) obtain the credentials to allow this extension to access your account and perform actions on your behalf.
+3. You must [associate your AAD with your Partner Center account](https://learn.microsoft.com/en-us/windows/apps/publish/partner-center/associate-existing-azure-ad-tenant-with-partner-center-account) obtain the credentials to allow this extension to access your account and perform actions on your behalf.

-3. The app you want to publish must already exist: this extension can only publish updates to existing applications.
+4. The app you want to publish must already exist: this extension can only publish updates to existing applications.
 You can [create your app in Partner Center](https://msdn.microsoft.com/windows/uwp/publish/create-your-app-by-reserving-a-name).

-4. You must have already [created at least one submission](https://msdn.microsoft.com/windows/uwp/publish/app-submissions) for your app before you can use the Publish task provided by this extension.
+5. You must have already [created at least one submission](https://msdn.microsoft.com/windows/uwp/publish/app-submissions) for your app before you can use the Publish task provided by this extension.
 If you have not created a submission, the task will fail.

-5. More information and extra prerequisites specific to the API can be found [here](https://msdn.microsoft.com/windows/uwp/monetize/create-and-manage-submissions-using-windows-store-services).
+6. More information and extra prerequisites specific to the API can be found [here](https://msdn.microsoft.com/windows/uwp/monetize/create-and-manage-submissions-using-windows-store-services).

-## Obtaining your credentials in v3.\* tasks
+## Obtaining your credentials in v3.\* tasks (For Microsoft FTEs only)

 In V3 Tasks, we have added support for using [federated credentials](wifauth.md) or [certificate authentication](certificateauth.md) mechanism.
 You can also keep using the App secret authentication described below for v0.\* tasks.
 Users within Microsoft are required to use secret-less authentication method as part of our security requirement.

-## Obtaining your credentials in v0.\* tasks
+## Obtaining your credentials in v0.\* tasks (For users outside of Microsoft)

 ### Authentication in v0.\* tasks